0xAlphaDevs/starknet-eth-trading-agent/README.md

 - **Model Enhancement** : Continuous training with updated data to improve prediction accuracy.
 - **User Interface** : Development of a user-friendly dashboard for monitoring and control.
-- **Integration with More DEXs** : Expanding support to other decentralized exchanges for diversified trading opportunities.
+- **Integration with DEXs** : Expanding support to decentralized exchanges for diversified trading opportunities.

 ## Tech Stack